 Why the hell was Albus so determined to keep all of Tom’s secrets for him?

 I wondered in the period between OotP and HBP if this was finally going to be made an issue in Book 6.

 Every DE still alive and walking free — apart from Snape, Karkaroff, and Crouch Jr, witnessed the effect of Tom and Harry attempting to use brother wands against one another.
-Now that Harry’s version has been made public and has made the leap from the Quibbler to the Prophet, why wasn’t there a follow-up article featuring an interview with an expert witness (and conspicuously neutral source) such as Mr Ollivander describing and explaining the phenomenon that Harry has reported and — given that Ollivander remembers every wand he has ever sold, describing those two wands and their known original owners?
+Now that Harry’s version of the event has been made public and has made the leap from the Quibbler to the Prophet, why wasn’t there a follow-up article featuring an interview with an expert witness (and conspicuously neutral source) such as Mr Ollivander describing and explaining the phenomenon that Harry has reported and — given that Ollivander remembers every wand he has ever sold, describing those two wands and what is known of their known original owners?
 Thereby revealing just whose wand the Dark Lord must have been using?
-And follow up that article with one examining just who and what this Tom Riddle, ex-Head Boy of Hogwarts came from, and just under what circumstances Tom Riddle supposedly disappeared from the wizarding world some 40 years or so earlier?
+And then follow up that article with one examining just who and what this Tom Riddle, ex-Head Boy of Hogwarts came from, and just under what circumstances Tom Riddle supposedly disappeared from the wizarding world some 40 years or so earlier?

 Is that why Mr Ollivander has so conveniently disappeared?

 Well, that particular possibility for getting the news out was foreclosed upon by the opening of HBP, when Mr Ollivander, and his stock had been taken out of the equation.
 We thought his disappearance might be voluntary at the time, but we couldn’t be sure.
 Maybe the Quibbler ought to have followed the matter up a bit earlier.
 There were 3–4 months between the Quibbler running the original interview that Harry gave Rita and Ollivander’s disappearance.